FeruzaShokirjonovna/muller-dentistry/README.md

 ### Code

-Some parts of the code was copied from the Walkthrough project "Love Running" and changed during the project to fit this site.
+Some parts of the code was copied from the Walkthrough project [Love Running Project](https://github.com/AlexSunner/love-running) and changed during the project to fit this site.

 - Copied Asterisk wildcard selector from the Walkthrough project "Love Running"
 - Header & navigation is copied from the Walkthrough project "Love Running"